 For the Potatoes

-- Prepare potatoes - Peel potatoes and chop into chunks approximately equal in size for even cooking.
+- Prepare potatoes – Peel potatoes and chop them into chunks approximately equal in size for even cooking.

 - Cook potatoes - Transfer potatoes to a large stockpot and sprinkle with approximately 1 teaspoon of salt.
 Cover potatoes with cold water and bring to a boil over high heat.
 Once boiling, reduce heat to low and simmer, covered, until potatoes are fork-tender, approximately 20-25 minutes (cooking time will vary depending on the size of potato chunks).
 Remove from heat and drain then return back to the pot.